 If you want to see the complete history of a ticket in Zendesk, start by looking at the ticket events.
-Ticket events shows every single update or change made to the ticket, including when properties are added, changed or removed and whether those changes were made by a person or a through the use of a business rule, like a automation or a trigger.
+Ticket events show every single update or change made to the ticket, including when properties are added, changed or removed, and whether those changes were made by a person or through the use of a business rule, like automation or a trigger.
 External notifications are also noted if they are relevant to the ticket being updated.

 Events are not shown by default, however, you can show ticket events alongside the ticket comments for better clarity, if you wish.
 Keeping an eye on ticket events can help you troubleshoot issues by being able to see the path the ticket has taken and who has interacted with it.
 You can also see if triggers are not firing and learn interesting information about the end-user, like what browser they are using.